This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Full of excitement we adjusted our route based on this map just to find out in the morning that the hiking trails are nowhere to be found in reality!
 I don’t know if we missed them (highly unlikely) or if their creation is something planned for the future but in the end, we had to return to our original plan of forest tracks and old trusted Google Maps.

-We started our hike in Skala and followed the only asphalt road to Metochi.
-Metochi is a tiny village with only a few narrow streets, rusty old houses and beautiful views across Skala and the sea towards Attica.
-At the end of the village, the asphalt roads turn into dirt road continuing the climb through beautiful pine forest.
+We started our hike in Skala and followed the asphalt road to Metochi.
+Metochi is a tiny village with only a few narrow streets, rusty old houses, and beautiful views across Skala and the sea towards Attica.
+At the end of the village, the asphalt road turned into a dirt road continuing the climb through a beautiful pine forest.

-After a while, you’ll meet two smaller track branching to the left.
-Stay clear of them, they lead to the islands garbage dump!
-Instead, continue on our main road towards left enjoying the lovely smells of the forest and occasional views towards the main port of Agistri in Megalochori.
+After a while, you’ll meet two smaller tracks branching to the left.
+Stay clear of them, they lead to the island’s garbage dump!
+Instead, continue on our main road towards the left enjoying the lovely smells of the forest and occasional views towards the main port of Agistri in Megalochori.

 Once we reached the highest point of the island we met another set of smaller dirt roads heading to the right, the second one leading right down to Dragonera.
 At this point, the forest gave way to shrubs and bushes allowing for stunning views across the southern tip of Agistri towards Methana and Peloponnese.
 The rugged silhouette of Methana, a volcanic island famous for its thermal springs, was especially impressive on a still moody day like ours making this viewpoint my favorite part of the hike.